Apfelfrisch/data-transfer-object/README.md

 ![Unit Test](https://github.com/Apfelfrisch/data-transfer-object/actions/workflows/phpunit.yml/badge.svg)
 ![Static Analysis](https://github.com/Apfelfrisch/data-transfer-object/actions/workflows/psalm.yml/badge.svg)

 This package is heavily inspired by [spatie/data-transfer-object](https://github.com/spatie/data-transfer-object).
 The main difference is that the DataTransferObject doesn't come with a constructor.
-That makes the initialization less magical which is a little nicer for static analysis.
+That makes the initialization less magical which is nicer for static analysis.
 ## Usage

 Here's what a DTO looks like: